Smart Accounts

 Policy Upgrades

-- User sees “Policy upgrade available” in interface
+- User sees “Upgrade available” in interface

 - User reviews and signs the upgrade transaction